 Do you ever feel like you’re trying and trying and trying…and nothing’s happening?
 You feel like you’re working so hard, putting in the time, making a heroic effort, and yet, you’re not seeing results.

-In Atomic Habits (one of my favorite books released in the last year), author James Clear describes the process of water shifting from solid form to liquid as a metaphor for how change happens slowly over time.
+In Atomic Habits, author James Clear describes the process of water shifting from solid form to liquid as a metaphor for how change happens slowly over time.
 (Often, much more slowly than we’d like.)

 To paraphrase Clear’s ice cube analogy: Imagine you step into a room.
 It’s extremely cold inside.
 Say, 10 degrees Fahrenheit.
 (That’s about -12 Celsius.)
 There’s ice everywhere.
 Frozen solid as a brick.
 You adjust the thermostat a tiny bit, bringing the temperature from 10 degrees (well below freezing-point) up to 11.